 – Overvoltage due to lightning

 In the case of LV breakdown, the potential of the power system rises concerning the earth.
-Without grounding, it creates a risk for the equipment in the TT system and/or for the workers in the TN system.
-Besides, during a lightning strike, the power system encounters pulsating overvoltage on all live conductors.
+Without grounding, it creates a risk for the equipment and workers in the TT system.
+Apart from a lightning strike, the power system encounters pulsating overvoltage on all live conductors.
 It may result in high EMC risk; therefore, the Earthing system is required.

 Design, Strength, and Effectiveness

-For grounding, a metallic object is electrically connected to the earth using an earth electrode system.
+For grounding a metallic object is electrically connected to the earth using an earth electrode system.
 The strength of fault current varies based on the Earthing system in use.
-Hence with each electrical unit, the contact voltage safety convention needs to be followed.
+Hence following the contact voltage safety convention is required with every electrical unit.
 For example, UL (50 V) essentially be used in AC.
 The exposed metal parts of electrical equipment are connected to the PE protective conductors, which are also connected to the earth, forming the Earthing arrangement.

 According to the National Electric Code (NEC) guidelines, the grounding electrodes must be under 25-ohms resistance-to-ground (Earth).
 Aluminium electrodes are not allowed in grounding [standards 364 and NF C 15-100 (1923).